borkdude/carve/README.md

 where `carve.edn` is an edn file containing the opts map.

+You can also store the config for your project in `.carve/config.edn`.
+When invoking carve with no options, the options in `.carve/config.edn` will be used.
+When providing options, the CLI options will be merged into those provided in `.carve/config.edn`.

 Currently `carve` only has one command line option, `--opts`, which expects an EDN map of the following options of which only `:paths` is required: